F5Networks/f5-aci-servicecenter/docs/navigate.rst

                - It is possible to specify a UTC from and to Date/Time for the logs to be retrieved.
 The From/To time should be specified in UTC timezone.
 The response too will be in UTC.

-         d. **View Connections** - Dashboard will display a **View Connections** link which, on click will display all the active connections to that VIP.
+         d. **View Connections** - The dashboard displays a **View Connections** link, which, when clicked displays all the active connections to that VIP.

-         e. **APIC Endpoint Details** - Visibility dashboard displays APIC details for the VIP:
+         e. **APIC Endpoint Details** - The Visibility dashboard displays APIC details for the VIP:
                                         1. MAC 2.
 EPG 3.
 Node 4.
 Interface 5.
 VLAN Encap

-         f. **BIG-IP Endpoint Details** - Visibility dashboard displays BIG-IP details for the VIP:
+         f. **BIG-IP Endpoint Details** - The Visibility dashboard displays BIG-IP details for the VIP:
                                           1. MAC 2.
 VLAN 3.
 Interfaces (There is a **View Logs** link besides interfaces to view the interface logs) 4.
 Self IPs